Lake Placid Photography Information

-Lake Placid, New York Photography Hot Spot is a beautiful year-round photography place.
-The Adirondack mountains provide a stunning backdrop for nature photography, while the charming small town offers ample street and portrait photography opportunities.
+Lake Placid, New York, is a beautiful year-round destination for photography.
+The Adirondack Mountains provide a stunning backdrop for nature photography, while the charming small town offers ample street and portrait photography opportunities.
 There is something for everyone, from scenic mountain vistas to quaint small-town streets.
 So grab your camera and get ready to explore the photography hot spot in the Northeast.

 To get to Lake Placid, New York, take the Adirondack Northway (I-87) south from the Canadian border or west from Albany.
 From Saranac Lake, follow State Route 86 south for about 15 miles to reach the location.